influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

   measurement or use the wild card alias (`*`) to select all fields and tags from a measurement.
 - {{< req "\*">}} `FROM`: Identify the measurement to query.
-  If coming from a SQL background, an InfluxDB measurement is the equivalent of a relational table.
+  If coming from an SQL background, an InfluxDB measurement is the equivalent of a relational table.
 - `WHERE`: Only return data that meets defined conditions such as falling within a time range, containing specific tag values, etc.